Palaeos Palaeos Arthropoda

 Candaspidida - very primitive, Cambrian, carapaced arthropods, superficially resembling crustaceans

-Megacheira - "great appendage" arthropods with large spiny foreleg in p;lace of antennae
+Megacheira - "great appendage" arthropods with large spiny foreleg in place of antennae, limited to the Cambrian

 Xiphosura - horseshoe crabs and their Paleozoic ancestors